kimai/kimai/var/docs/configurations.md

 ## Duration only

-Kimai supports to modes for displaying and recording timesheet entries:
+Kimai supports two modes for displaying and recording timesheet entries:

 - `begin` and `end` time (default)
 - `date` and `duration` (the so called `duration_only` mode)